RennanD/fastfeet/README.md

 </h2>

 <h3 align="center">
-    Your order treated with great affection 💌
+    Your order treated with great affection. 💌
 </h3>

 # Cloning this project